landaudiogo/cc-tutorials-2023/prometheus/README.md

 *"Prometheus is an open-source systems monitoring and alerting toolkit"* [link](https://prometheus.io/docs/introduction/overview/).
-A Prometheus server scrapes the **targets** configured at a specific rate, and stores the data in a time-series database.
+A Prometheus server scrapes the **targets** at a configured rate, and stores the data in a time-series database.
 The timeseries data can then be queried resorting to PromQL.